Home > City Guides > 15 Things to Know About Living in Pensacola

 Pursue your higher education goals by attending one of the colleges or universities in Pensacola.
 Earn your degree in nursing, elementary education, or cybersecurity from Pensacola Christian College.
 Looking to attend a public university near the Gulf Coast?
 Earn your bachelor’s in biomedical sciences or master’s in accounting from the University of West Florida (UWF), which offers more than 70 undergrad programs and 32 graduate programs.
 Enroll in healthcare-related programs such as health services management or emergency medical services at Pensacola State College (PSC).
 Or continue your education with in-person and online classes at Troy University Pensacola.

-Learn About The Cradle of Naval Aviation
+Learn About the Cradle of Naval Aviation

 A post shared by @instagram

-Explore Pensacola’s History
+Explore Rich Pensacola History

 A post shared by @instagram

-First inhabited by the Indigenous Panzacola Tribe and later settled by the Spanish in 1559, Pensacola offers rich history.
+First inhabited by the Indigenous Panzacola Tribe and later settled by the Spanish in 1559, Pensacola offers a rich history.
 Often referred to as America’s first settlement, Pensacola is also known as the City of Five Flags, because the area has been ruled by the Spanish, French, British, Americans, and Confederate rebels.
 Marvel at the magnificent views of the Gulf Coast from the top of the lighthouse, or visit with the ghosts that haunt it at the Pensacola Lighthouse and Maritime Museum.
 Discover more about Historic Pensacola by viewing exhibits like The City of Five Flags and Trader Jon’s at the Pensacola Museum of History.
 Or learn about how the U.S. constructed Fort Pickens to protect the Pensacola Bay from foreign attacks.

 Enjoy Gulf Coast Weather